bbauska/W3Cx-1of5-CSS.0x/module5/module5.md

 Testing imageTest without CSS: turn off CSS, and if the page makes no sense, fix your markup.
 Test in multiple environments:

-Resize the window
-Zoom the text
-Try a mobile browser
-Navigate by keyboard
 Test in multiple browsers: remember that just testing in Chrome does not work for everyone!  ;) Adaptability